Emil Kapaun: Kapaun's Men

 In 2015 several men came together to form Kapaun's Men, a movement that seeks to continue Father Kapaun's legacy of encouraging men to accompany one another in faith.
-The group has produced a documentary life of Father Kapaun, several video series, and hosts a weekly podcast called The Foxhole.
+The group has produced a documentary life of Father Kapaun, several video series, and for a time hosted a weekly podcast called The Foxhole.

 TV portrayal

 He was played by James Whitmore in the Crossroads TV episode "The Good Thief", which aired on November 25, 1955.